MicrosoftDocs/sql-docs/docs/connect/jdbc/jdbc-driver-support-for-high-availability-disaster-recovery.md

 - **applicationIntent**

 Specify multiSubnetFailover=true when connecting to the availability group listener of an availability group or a Failover Cluster Instance.
-Note that **multiSubnetFailover** is false by default.
+Note: **multiSubnetFailover** is false by default.
 Use **applicationIntent** to declare the application workload type.
-See sections below for more details.
+For more details, see the sections below.

 Beginning in version 6.0 of the Microsoft JDBC Driver for SQL Server, a new connection property **transparentNetworkIPResolution** (TNIR) is added for transparent connection to Always On availability groups or to a server that has multiple IP addresses associated.
 When **transparentNetworkIPResolution** is true, the driver attempts to connect to the first IP address available.
 If the first attempt fails, the driver tries to connect to all IP addresses in parallel until the timeout expires, discarding any pending connection attempts when one of them succeeds.

-Note that:
+Note:

 - transparentNetworkIPResolution is true by default
 - transparentNetworkIPResolution is ignored if multiSubnetFailover is true